jordles/notes/CS/Website.md

 Website vs Web Application vs Native Apps

+If it’s mostly static and displays information → It’s a website.
+If users interact, modify data, or require authentication → It’s a web app.

 **Website:** Primarily serves as a source of information.
 Users mostly consume content rather than interact with it.
 **Web App:** Focuses on user interaction and performing specific tasks, often requiring login and real-time updates.
+**Native App:** Focuses on user interaction and performing specific tasks, requiring login and real-time updates on a specific platform.

 | Feature                      | Website                                      | Web App                                                       | Native App (Mobile/Desktop)                                 |
 | ---------------------------- | -------------------------------------------- | ------------------------------------------------------------- | ----------------------------------------------------------- |